btarg/TwitchVsMinecraft/README.md

 Or find it in the Gradle tab in IDEA.

 The build will be located in the **build/libs** folder, alongside the "sources" file. **The sources file is not a mod!**

+# Rewrite
+As of the latest versions, the PircBot API has been replaced with PircBotX, and is now shaded in the Gradle file, rather than being included in the repo.